iboyko21/frontend-application-design/chapter2/README.md

 }
 ```

 Notice the use of [destructuting assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to communicate the expectation of receiving an object with a `todo_items` property as the argument to the component.
+We could have just declared `props` as the argument to the function, and then used `props.todo_items`, but it is a best practice to be explicit about the properties the function expects.
+This eliminates guesswork and reduces potential bugs.

 Now import `TodoList` into `index.js`.
 Remove the lines where you append `TodoListItem` components directly to the document body and instead create an Array of those items named `todo_items` and append a `TodoList` component to the document body, passing `todo_items` as its argument.